R3D4CTED/piracy-basics/torrenting.md

 ## Alright, enough intros.
 How do I torrent?

 First, you go get a bittorrent client.
-This is basically a program that takes care of connecting and communicating with the tracker, so you can vibe.
+This is basically a program that takes care of connecting and communicating with the tracker and piecing together the pieces you downloaded, so you can sit back and just monitor the progress.
 There are many clients available and the choice of client is entirely up to the reader.
 [Here](https://www.reddit.com/r/animepiracy/wiki/faq#wiki_torrent_faq)'s some recommendations.

 ```